cutaway-security/IACS_STAR_Methodology/README.md

 Technical impact can be broken down into factors aligned with the traditional security areas of concern: confidentiality, integrity, availability, and accountability.
 The goal is to estimate the magnitude of the impact on the system if the vulnerability were to be exploited.

 - **Loss of Confidentiality** - How much data could be disclosed and how sensitive is it?
+  - No data lost (0)
   - Minimal architecture configuration data disclosed (2)
   - Minimal network configuration data but no device configuration data disclosed (4)
   - Extensive network configuration data and some device configuration data disclosed (6)
   - Some process network and device configuration data disclosed (7)
   - All process network and device configuration data disclosed (9)
-- **Loss of Integrity** - How is the process' data changed and does it impact critical functions?
+- **Loss of Integrity** - How is the process data changed and does it impact critical functions?
   - Modification of historical data not used for control (1)
   - Modification of historical data used for control (2)
   - Local modification of set points used for non-critical functions (4)